devsavage/savagedev-slim-auth-skeleton/README.md

  2. Open your console and run: "composer install"
  3. To add styling support: run "npm install" or "yarn install"
  4. Import the sql file into your database
- 5. Edit the .env-example file, including database connection and rename it to .env (Change APP_ENV to "production" before deployment)
+ 5. Rename the .env-example file to .env and update the file to your needs, database connection, environment, url etc. (Change APP_ENV to "production" before deployment)
  7. Point to your app directory's public folder within your web configuration
  8. View website in your browser